Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 Acute Surgical Pain Management Elective Course Options

-Dual Enrollment: DNAP Completion and Nurse Educator Track Certificate Program (NET)
+Enrollment: DNAP Completion and Nurse Anesthesia Educator Track (NET)

-MTSA’s Nurse Educator Certificate Program is a 12-month course of study that prepares students to function in the Nurse Educator role.
+MTSA’s Nurse Anesthesia Educator Track is a 12-month course of study that prepares students to function in the Nurse Educator role.
 Students learn about the theoretical foundations of nursing education, how to assess educational needs, various evidence-based teaching and assessment strategies, curriculum design and development, and program evaluation.

 Nurse Faculty Loan Program (NFLP)»